timholds/prioritized-training/README.md

 ------
-# TODO move some of the blog post explanation I wrote into here from 5
-the goal is to show how the  loss function and objective affect the efficacy of doing prioritized training on data points that are learnable and worth learning. our hope is that for one run on qmnist, we can show on a single plot how the null hypothesis for both regression and classification tasks perform compared  to their prioritized training counterparts. the holdout model for the  classification model should be trained with a classification loss and the holdout model for regression should have a regression loss.

 In the paper, they use a copy of the target model to calculate the loss on the whole potential training batch, but in practice many GPUs are now memory constrained and having a copy of the target model is less feasible.